 In Gaia Online's Valentine's Day '09 NPC Valentines, Blaze's gigantic ponytail is formed heart shapes.

-Krusty the Clown on The Simpsons has expressive hair, especially on the season four episode "Lisa's First Word".
+Krusty the Clown on The Simpsons has expressive hair, especially in the season 4 episode "Lisa's First Word".
 During a Krusty Burger commercial for the 1984 Olympics, Krusty bites into a Krusty Burger.
-When the commercial ends and the director yells, "Cut!", Krusty spits out the burger and his hair droops (then slightly comes back up after he drinks some booze from a flask to wash the taste out of his mouh).
+When the commercial ends and the director yells, "Cut!", Krusty spits out the burger and his hair droops (then slightly comes back up after he drinks some booze from a flask to wash the taste out of his mouth).

-In some early episodes of KaBlam!!, June's ponytail seemed to stick up when she was scared or shocked, and drooped down when she was sad or tired.
-This was dropped after a few episodes however.
+In some early episodes of KaBlam!, June's ponytail seemed to stick up when she was scared or shocked, and drooped when she was sad or tired.
+This was dropped after a few episodes, however.

 Loopy's pigtails seem to rise a bit when she's scared, curious or inspired.